tctien342/needed-tools/README.md

   key: 'DATA_2022',
   data: [{ name: '1' }, { name: '2' }],
   tl: CacheManager.TIME['5min'], // Caching in 5min
-  tags: ['DATA'], // Will be auto matic detele if call clean by tag });
+  tags: ['DATA'], // Will be auto matic delete if call clean by tag
+  onStorage: false, // False will store on ram
+});

 // Get some cache with `get` and fallback into generator const data = await MainCache.get({
   key: 'DATA_2022',
   tl: CacheManager.TIME['5min'], // Caching in 5min
-  tags: ['DATA_2'], // Will be auto matic detele if call clean by tag
+  tags: ['DATA_2'], // Will be auto matic delete if call clean by tag
   generator: async () => [{ name: '1' }, { name: '2' }], // If cache not found => call generator => set new cache => return data from generator
-});
+  onStorage: false, // False will store on ram if generator return data });

 // Clear all cache with tag